 #2 Locate Your Refrigerator Model Number

 The next step is to locate your refrigerator model number.
 Most major appliance brands print the model number on a plate that’s inside your fridge.
 You may not have noticed it before, but it’s there somewhere.
-Here are the places to look inside your fridge to find it:

 A second option is to look inside your owner’s manual.
 Once you locate your model number, jot it down or save it in your phone notes.